jatinmg97/Identifying-Medically-Underserved-Areas-in-Detroit/README.md

 We compared the Michigan Average Obseity with different states as well as the National obesity rate.

-We identified various hospital locations in detroit and verified if there was a relationship between that and the medically underserved areas.
+We identified various hospital locations in Detroit and verified if there was a relationship between that and the medically underserved areas.